python/devguide/triaging.rst

 ''''''''''
 Why the issue is in its current state (not usually used for "open").

-accepted
-    Submitted patch was applied, still needs verifying (for example by watching the `buildbots <http://www.python.org/dev/buildbot/>`_) that
-    everything went fine.
-At that point the resolution should be set to *fixed* and the status changed to *closed*. duplicate
+duplicate
     Duplicate of another issue; should have the Superseder field filled out. fixed